How VR can help enterprises with training, beyond firing Barry

 I interviewed Jackson at Oculus Connect 6, Facebook’s VR event in San Jose, California, last week.
 We talked in a section of the exhibit area dedicated to Oculus for Business, which is one of the markets where VR is getting traction.

 Talespin is combining VR training simulations with artificial intelligence to create a virtual human platform that can be adapted for a wide variety of training.
 Over time, as VR hardware tracking gets better, such virtual humans will be able to gauge your engagement, emotions, and reactions — and then adapt to them.
-At OC 6, Talespin showed a simulation where Farmers Insurance teaches trainees how to look for water damage as a claims adjuster.
+At OC 6, Talespin showed a simulation where Farmers Insurance teaches claims adjuster trainees how to look for water damage.

 Here’s an edited transcript of our interview.